fkie-cad/libdesock/README.md

 # De-socketing for Fuzzing

-When fuzzing network applications the fuzzers provide their input via stdin although the applications get their input over network connections.
+When fuzzing network applications the fuzzers provide their inputs over stdin although the applications expect their input over network connections.
 This library redirects all network communication to stdin and stdout such that network applications can be traditionally fuzzed with AFL++.

+This has the advantage of
+1. Improving performance by reducing kernel interactions because libdesock operates 100% in user-space
+2. Reducing the amount of manual effort necessary to create a harness

 For an in-depth explanation of de-socketing see our [blog post](https://lolcads.github.io/posts/2022/02/libdesock/).

 ## Building
+Libdesock uses `meson` and `ninja` as its build system.

 ```sh
 meson setup ./build
 cd ./build